 Under these policies and procedures, the fund's complete list of portfolio holdings available for public disclosure, dated as of the end of each calendar quarter, is permitted to be posted on the Capital Group website no earlier than the 10th day after such calendar quarter.
 In practice, the publicly disclosed portfolio is typically posted on the Capital Group website within 30 days after the end of the calendar quarter.
 The publicly disclosed portfolio may exclude certain securities when deemed to be in the best interest of the fund as permitted by applicable regulations.
 In addition, the fund's list of top 10 portfolio holdings measured by percentage of net assets, dated as of the end of each calendar month, is permitted to be posted on the Capital Group website no earlier than the 10th day after such month for equity securities, and no earlier than the 30th day after such month for fixed income securities.
-The fund's list of top 10 portfolio holdings for equity and fixed income securities is permitted to be posted no arlier than the 10th day after such month for equity securities, and no earlier than the 10th day after the final month of each calendar quarter.
-For multi-asset funds, the fund's list of top 10 portfolio holdings information may be disclosed to any person pursuant to an ongoing arrangement to disclose portfolio holdings information to such person no earlier than one day after the day on which the information is posted on the Capital Group website.
-The investment adviser may disclose individual holdings more frequently on the Capital Group website is in the best interest of the fund.
+The fund's list of top 10 portfolio holdings for equity and fixed income securities is permitted to be posted no earlier than the 10th day after the final month of each calendar quarter.
+For multi-asset funds, the fund's list of top 10 portfolio holdings for equity and fixed income securities is permitted to be posted above.
+Such portfolio holdings information may be disclosed to any person pursuant to an ongoing arrangement to disclose portfolio holdings information to such person no earlier than one day after the day on which the information is posted on the Capital Group website.
+The investment adviser may disclose individual holdings more frequently on the Capital Group website if it determines it is in the best interest of the fund.